KC-85/API/README.md

 # API
-Personal project - Wanted to see if i could build a RestAPI
+Personal project - Wanted to see if i could build a RestAPI using Flask (Python)